PossumLiarR/Embedded-Software-for-the-IoT-project/README.md

 ## 🛠️ Main features
 Smart Surveillance offers the following key features:
-- *TBD...(Inserire le caratteristiche principali e funzioni del sistema, ho messo tipo degli esempi a caso da cambiare per rendere un pò l'idea)*
-- Yolo motion detection for this ecc...
+- Frame to frame motion detection
-- Possibility to do this ecc...
-- Real-time readings for this ecc...
+- GrayScale imaging for faster and more accurate processing
+- Separation of frame using 3x3 grid to subdivide motion direction
+- Motors centering the camera to the detected movement area
+- Images are sent to a Telegram Bot

 <br>